jotaalvim/cbirds/README.md

 Let's try different birds now, let's use the **starling** and the **cardinal** .
-The starling passes a value straight and also through a function to another function of arity 2, and the caridinal that swaps the argument order.
+The starling passes a value straight and also through a function to another function of arity 2, and the cardinal that swaps the argument order.

 ```python
 #starling = x y z = x z (y z)